 Balance your protein with some healthy fats, and carbs, and try to ease up on the refined sugar and added salt, and you’re good to go!

-- Nonfat Greek yogurt with toppings like chia, flax, honey, and berries
+- Greek yogurt or kefir with toppings like chia, flax, honey, and berries

 - Smoothies with fruits, veggies, yogurt, or protein powder